Understanding Three Point Lighting

 In a studio or other indoor setting, the key light is usually some sort of a specialized lamp like a softbox or a beauty dish with a strobe.

 It can also be a camera’s flash or even a window.
 Outside during the day, the sun usually serves as the key light.
+You can experiment with different lighting modifiers to provide more drama to how the key light looks.

 Since the key light is usually to one side of the subject, the other side will usually be filled with shadows.
 This is a good thing, because shadows give both depth and mood, but you still want to be able to control how strong they are and where they fall.